 Poisonous to: Cats, Dogs

-Level of toxicity: Generally mild to severe/life-threatening, depending on what other ingredients or poisons are mixed in (e.g., antifreeze)
+Level of toxicity: Generally mild but may be to severe/life-threatening, depending on the amount ingested and if combined with other ingredients or poisons (e.g., antifreeze).

 Common signs to watch for: